gbadev-org/awesome-gbadev/README.md

 ## Community

+- [GBAdev Forum](https://forum.gbadev.net) - Our new hub for announcements and long-form discussion.
+It's a good place to ask questions and share progress on your projects.
-- [GBADev Discord Server](https://discord.io/gbadev) - This is where everyone hangs out nowadays.
+- [GBAdev Discord](https://discord.io/gbadev) - This is where everyone hangs out to chat nowadays.
 Come say hi!
   <details>
   <summary><em>Info for IRC users</em></summary>